dsagman/picat/readme_hakank_comments4.md

 `call` and `apply` perform the same action, but `apply` is a function and returns a value.

+hakank4: A more correct way is that both _calls_ the parameters given. call/N requires a predicate as the first term, whereas apply/N requires a function as the first term (and then returns the results of that call).

 The interesting thing here is that the name of the function is identical to the string in the input.
 The *cpy* command is performed by the `cpy` function.

+hakank4: "here" refers to the AoC example, right?
+As stated "here" can be interpreted as the terms "call"/"apply".

 The code also makes use of a hash map to store the value of registers and passes state back and forth via unification.
 Note how `S` isn't explicitly returned.
 It's a mutable map and it is both an input and output just like any predicate in Prolog.
 This is just like `append/3`, as discussed [here](#predicates-and-logic-programming-weirdness-append3).